BoykaFramework/boyka-framework/README.md

 </details>

 <details>
-  <summary>✅ Common Test flow for Web and Android</summary>
+  <summary>✅ Common Test flow for Web, Android and iOS</summary>

-This is how you can write common actions class for Web and Android together for the app which has similar flows on both the platforms.
+This is how you can write common actions class for Web, Android and iOS together for the app which has similar flows on both the platforms.

 ```java
 import static com.github.wasiqb.boyka.actions.DriverActions.navigate;